waimea-dt/web-db-project-template-level-2/docs/0-requirements.md

 ## Proposed Solution

-A system that allows someone to track maintenance jobs for their bike:
+A system that allows someone to track maintenance jobs for their bikes.

+- Bikes can be added to the system
-- Maintenance tasks can be defined and added
+- Maintenance tasks can be defined for the bikes and added to the system
 - Tasks can be one-offs or can be repeating ones
 - Tasks that have not yet been completed are clearly listed
 - Tasks can be marked as completed